ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Find the work that captures your attention the same way

-"To win the battle for willpower, don't try to say 'no' to the things you want to avoid.
-Instead try to say 'yes' to the subject that arouses terrifying longing, and let that terrifying longing crowd out everything else"
+_"To win the battle for willpower, don't try to say 'no' to the things you want to avoid.
+Instead try to say 'yes' to the subject that arouses terrifying longing, and let that terrifying longing crowd out everything else"_

-# Create Fast Feedback Loops

-Create fast feedback loops which help you figure out how we'll you're progressing towards your goal.
-The faster you can tell you've gone off track, the better.

-Cal specifically mentions measuring what he calls 'lead measures', which are items which imply you will be successful (e.g. hours spent in deep work, or mini tasks that you've completed).
-He contrasts that to 'lag measures' like number of sales, since the latter takes a lot longer to acquire, meaning it'll take a lot longer to get that feedback.

-It can be tricky to identify good lead measures, but they should be behaviors that would drive success on the lag measures.
-But the general idea is to see how you can get feedback as fast as possible, which is in line with many other popular philosophies such as MVPs and Fail Fast.

-# Your Motivation is the Key

-We work best on the things that we're really motivated on, and we need to harness this motivation.

-The first step to having strong motivation was focusing only on the tasks that you really care about.
-However, we humans are have fickle minds and it helps to have additional layers of motivation to help us stay on track.

-The follow are additional tactics to help us stay motivated:

 ## Compete Productively